-- No formulas, study materials, notes, papers, calculators, telephones or any other electronic device will be allowed in exams/exam reviews.
-Course coordinators have the option to amend this requirement (for example an open book exam, or exam where calculators or other aids may be necessary). - Students cannot wear or possess watches of any kind, fitbits, or any type of electronic device.
+1. No formulas, study materials, notes, papers, calculators, telephones, or any other electronic device will be allowed in exams/exam reviews.
+Course coordinators have the option to amend this requirement (for example an open book exam, or exam where calculators or other aids may be necessary).

+- 2. Students cannot wear or have on or near their person, watches of any kind, fitbits, or any type of electronic device.
 Students shall not be in possession of cell phones during exams.
-Backpacks, bags and other personal belongings will be stored away from the student during the exam. - No exams, answer sheets, or materials of any kind shall leave the testing area. - All exams, answer sheets, additional materials as supplied and answer keys if distributed following the exam, will require that the student put their name on each piece of paper.
+Backpacks, bags, and other personal belongings will be stored away from the student during the exam. - 3.
+No exams, answer sheets, or materials of any kind shall leave the testing area. - 4.
+All exams, answer sheets, additional materials as supplied and answer keys if distributed following the exam, will require that the student put their name on each piece of paper. - 5.
+Students must utilize Respondus LockDown Browser© or the secure exam program in use by the program for test taking.